-Ensure children have access to before school and after school club as parents go back into education or work.
-5 sessions a week (morning and afternoon) are offered to families eligible for pupil premium and in need of further support.
-This extra service has provided stability and support for some families and the children are provided with fun and engaging learning activities to further diminish any differences.
-Differences diminished and children are happy and well fed.
-Allows parents and carers to access interviews for work or training. £1900.00 Children who are eligible to receive the PP attend all school trips.
-Subsidy of trips To provide valuable learning experiences that deepen children's understanding of SMSC Pupils who are eligible for pupil premium funding attend these trips as school subsidises the cost for each individual trip by an approximate 35% reduction £1220.35 Children who are eligible to receive the PP have appropriate resources and uniform for school Providing uniform and water bottles/lunch boxes for children.
-To provide valuable resources for children to feel included.
-Pupils who are eligible for pupil premium funding have appropriate uniform and resources. £131.88 Total cost 1 1 £36,395.50
+with fun and engaging learning activities to further diminish any differences.
+Differences are diminished and children are happy and well fed.
+Allows parents and carers to

+access interviews for work or training.

+Children who are eligible to receive the PP attend all school trips and have appropriate resources and uniform for school.
+Subsidy of trips and uniform, water bottles and any necessary equipment To provide valuable learning experiences that deepen children's understanding of SMSC and inclusion Pupils who are eligible for pupil premium funding attend these trips as school subsidises the cost for each individual trip by an approximate 35% reduction.
+Pupils who are eligible for pupil premium funding have appropriate uniform and resources. £1310.80 £264

+Total cost · £29,901.95

+Total income £75,585